-Achieving ultra high efficiency specifications in power supply designs require unique configuration of PWM.
+Achieving ultra-high efficiency specifications in power supply designs require unique configuration of the PWM.
 This can be achieved by using external hardware or with software in digital controllers.
-In the PSFB converter, the software is designed to get the efficiency benefit at higher specified input voltages.
+In the Full-Bridge converter, the software is designed to get the efficiency benefit at higher specified input voltages.

-Most of the DC/DC converters (part of AC/DC converter/Brick DC/DC converter) are designed using the isolation transformer for user safety and is also imposed by regulatory bodies.
-These power supplies are designed primary with push-pull, half-bridge, full-bridge and PSFB, in the secondary with synchronous MOSFET configurations to gain high efficiency.
+Most of the DC/DC converters (part of the AC/DC converter/Brick DC/DC converter) are designed using the isolation transformer for user safety and is also imposed by regulatory bodies.
+These power supplies are designed in the primary with push-pull, half-bridge, full-bridge and PSFB, and in the secondary with synchronous MOSFET configurations to gain high efficiency.

-To avoid cross conduction, there will be a defined dead band and during this period neither of the synchronous MOSFET's conduct so, the current will take the path of MOSFET body diode.
-These MOSFET body diodes has high forward drop compared to the RDS(ON) of the MOSFET, that is, VF I >> IRMS2 RDS(ON).
+To avoid cross conduction, there will be a defined dead band and during this period neither of the synchronous MOSFETs conduct, therefore, the current will take the path of the MOSFET body diode.
+These MOSFET body diodes have high forward drop compared to the RDS(ON) of the MOSFET, that is, (VF I) >> Irms2 RDS(ON).
 Therefore, the losses are higher and the efficiency is less.
+These problems can be overcome by unique configuration of the PWM gate drive of the synchronous MOSFETs.